1ijack/BatchMajeek/README.md

 # BatchMajeek
 Mysterious Windows Batch/Cmd scripts -- My personal, public exposition.

 ## Please world, see my junk...
-No I don't care what you think.
+No I don't care what you think. (unless you find issues)
 Most scripts are agnostic to delayedExpansion, should be able to use "!"
 - [ah.fu.cmd](./ah.fu.cmd ) -- Grossly overengineered process killer which reads a conf file to change behavior
   - [eph.u.conf](./eph.u.conf ) -- dubbed "process-hitlist" is an example of a conf for [ah.fu.cmd](./ah.fu.cmd )